chesterbr/chesterbr.github.io/_posts/2018-05-21-replacing-a-nintendo-switch-pro-controller-analog-stick.markdown

 categories:
 ---

 This was a rough year for me, so I haven't done much regarding hobby projects.
-But a couple BFFs' had a Switch Pro Controller intermittently failing in one direction.
+But my BFFs had a Switch Pro Controller intermittently failing in one direction.
 I [saw this before on a Wii U](https://chester.me/archives/2016/02/wii-u-gamepad-left-analog-stick-replacement/), so I offered to repair when I had the chance.

 <!--more-->